AaronEscoto/PiReborn/README.md

 3. Docker image is built and published to GHCR.
 4. Kubernetes deployment is updated.
 5. Traefik routes traffic to the latest deployment.
-6. Platform health is verified through monitoring and health checks.
+6. Platform health is verified through monitoring, health checks, and Discord webhooks.

 ---